VostanieKotov/Pentaho-DI-ETL-project/README.md

 # Pentaho-DI-ETL-project

 ### Developing ETL pipeline in Pentaho Data Integration
- The main goal of porject сombining three tables in the Sample_superstore Excel file into one table
+ The main goal of project сombining three tables in the Sample_superstore Excel file into one table

 >*"***Work is the greatest thing in the world, so we should always save some for tomorrow.***"*